BRYN4444/HitmanRoulette/README.md

     * **Targets:** 2.
 (Contract Mode Targets coming soon)
 	* **Starting Points:** 6 added.
 Only 2 are undercover locations.
     * **Exit Points:** 7 added.
 Two of these are disabled in Contracts Mode due to the lack of the GPS Tracker from the mission proper.
     * **Objectives:** 1 added.
-Mandatory in the actual mission, but it isn't too much of a hastle after a few tries.
+Mandatory in the actual mission, but it isn't too much of a hassle after a few tries.
     * **Extra Objectives:** 18 added.
     * **Photo Objectives:** 11 added.
   * **Untouchable:**